Financial Aid

 Applying for Federal Financial Aid

 Students applying for federal financial aid must be working toward completion of an eligible degree or certificate at CWI.
-Only those courses that apply toward a student's degree or certificate may be covered by federal financial aid.
+Only courses that are required for a student's degree or certificate may be covered by federal financial aid.
 Completing an application for admission as soon as possible will help expedite the financial aid application process.
 In addition to federal student aid, the Financial Aid Office coordinates and distributes aid from the State of Idaho, CWI Foundation, and other sources.

 Free Application for Federal Student Aid (FAFSA)

 All students should complete the Free Application for Federal Student Aid (FAFSA) online at www.studentaid.gov.
 CWI’s Federal School Code is 042118.
-Continuing students should reapply each academic year by completing a FAFSA online; the application is available by January 1 of each year.
-Applications are reviewed in the order they are received; early applications receive priority consideration.
+Continuing students should reapply each academic year by completing a FAFSA online; the application is normally available by October 1 of each year.

 After completing the FAFSA and all documentation requirements, students will receive an email directing them to their offer letter in myCWI.
-The offer letter will contain the Cost of Attendance, the Student Aid Index, and the financial aid awards for which a student is eligible.
-More information regarding the offer letter can be found at the CWI Financial Aid Award page.
+The offer letter will contain the Cost of Attendance, the Student Aid Index, and the financial aid for which a student is eligible.

 Students can accept, reject, or reduce aid amounts in myCWI.
 Students accepting any offer of financial aid from CWI agree to accept and fulfill all of the terms and conditions set by federal, state, and college regulations/policies as described in the Financial Aid Terms and Conditions.